The Hypocrite – Review – Hull Truck Theatre

 So this Saturday night I’m with a packed-out audience, wondering why I haven’t been back in aeons.
 And it comes down to having that must-see show or actor that makes it worth my while.
 Addy is one of those thesps who deserves the trek.
 Of course, the world woke up to his skills in The Full Monty 20-years ago, and while he took plenty of diversions along the way, it was his role in Game of Thrones that reminded me why he’s one of Blighty’s best.

 I’m not surprised Hollywood keeps snapping him up for projects like The Flintstones prequel, The Time Machine and Robin Hood.
 He’s as rock solid as they come when gravitas is needed in the flimsiest of projects, and as becomes apparent on stage, his comic timing is second to none.

 I know two things about this show before I arrive.
 One is obviously the star, and the other is the fact it’s a period comedy.
 At the back of my mind that means it’s going to be hard work, but a few seconds in and it’s anything but.
 It starts with Sir John Hotham’s (Addy) demise (the first of many clever stage illusions) and then fills us in on what led to this grisly turn of events.

-The Hypocrite: “Packing them in for weeks”
+“Packing them in for weeks”